U.S. guidelines expand potential uses of J&J TB drug

 The new CDC guidelines add more specifications for monitoring patients and require that the J&J drug be used with at least four other drugs in patients whose lab tests show they have MDR-TB, and it must be used with five other TB drugs in patients with less clear diagnoses.

-The panel also said that for certain patients, the drug could be used for longer than 24 weeks, even though it has not been studied in patients for longer than that.
+The panel also said that for certain patients, the drug could be used for greater than 24 weeks, even though it has not been studied in patients for longer than that.

 Mase said the panel felt if a patient has been doing well with the first 24-week course of treatment, "there should be no reason not to extend treatment beyond 24 weeks."